carlosjhr64/korekto/examples/Tutorial.md

 one can write easily readable patterns to be translated into `Regexp`.
 You'll want to first define your newline pattern `/\n/`.
 I like to use `;` for the newline pattern.
-This should be named `:nl`, as `Korekto` will know not to do a capture on this one.
 ```korekto
 ! :nl /\n/
 ! :nl {;}